newtklocok/newtk.ca/documentation.md

-This will be the documentation of pretty much all the roadblocks i ran into while making this website, and how i figured out how to fix them
+This will be the documentation of pretty much my proccess of how i'm working on this and all the roadblocks i ran into while making this website, and how i figured out how to fix them

+I'm imagining it'll hopefully be helpful to go back and look at stuff

 First issue was figuring out how this whole github pages thing works and how i can set my custom domain to be sent over to my github page where i’ll be hosting the html (or php? still under consideration)